nvs0108/AI_Generated_Art/README.md

    `cd client`
    `npm start`

 This will start the backend server and the frontend client.
-The frontend will be accessible at `http://localhost:3000`, and the server will be running on its own port.
+The frontend will be accessible at `http://localhost:3000`, and the server will be running on its port.

 ## Usage
 Once the app is running, follow these steps: